JUDSYS/v1Spec/spec.md

 ## Accidental changes

+👉 Decide how to handle the case of a user who opened a word file, accidentally added a new line and saved it.
+The best option seems to be mandatory PAR2 support.

 ## Archive files

+👉 Decide how to handle the case of a user trying to sign a `.zip` or `.rar` file.
+Should they be warned about the fact the signature will only apply to all those files together instead of separately?

-# Country specific rules
+# Language specific rules

-## Brazil
+## Portuguese

 The generation of the ASCII string variants MUST be done automatically by converting the string into NFKD and removing all non-ASCII characters.
-Code example:
+Code example (in Python 3):

 ```py
 import unicodedata